sbouii/monitoring_platform/README.md

 - **Virtualbox**
 ### Necessary Ansible roles

-All the necessary ansible roles that are used in the servers configuration are indicated in the requirements.yml file
+All the necessary ansible roles that are used in the servers configuration are indicated in the requirements.yml file.
 I have developed the ansible roles responsible for the monitoring aspect of the production server configuration precisely **[Grafana role](https://github.com/sbouii/Grafana_ansible_role)** and  **[Prometheus role](https://github.com/sbouii/Prometheus_ansible_role)** with testing the infrastructure using the testing tool **[KitchenCi](http://kitchen.ci/)** just to verify the infrastructure is configured as expected .